• Menu

 Backcountry Skiing in CO

-Whether you’re looking to escape the crowds, shred new terrain, save money, or catch an epic powder day, backcountry skiing may be the ticket.
-It’s a do-at-your-own-risk activity, much like life.
-Loveland Pass is the most popular spot due to its close proximity to the millions on the front range.
-Berthoud Pass over to Winter Park is also a hot spot.
-Consider a snowcat or heli tour to go with pros.
+Whether you want to escape the crowds, shred new runs, save money, or catch an epic powder day, backcountry skiing may be the ticket.
+It’s a do-at-your-own-risk activity and requires a little bit more planning than resort skiing.
+Loveland Pass is the most popular area due to its close proximity to the front range and Berthoud Pass near Winter Park is also a hot spot.
+Consider a snowcat or heli tour if you really want to experience the magic of deep backcountry adventures.

 Image of skiers and snowboarders enjoying a drink at the top of Bluebird Backcountry in Colorado